-The academy trust held fund balances at 31 August 2023 of £18.42m (2022: £18.07m).
-These funds included restricted fixed asset funds of £17.15m (2022: £17.07m) and revenue reserves of £1.27m (2022: £1.42m) split across restricted and unrestricted funds as shown in note 18.
+The academy trust held fund balances at 31 August 2024 of £18.31m (2023: £18.42m).
+These funds included restricted fixed asset funds of £17.06m (2023: £17.15m) and revenue reserves of £1.25m (2023: £1.27m) split across restricted and unrestricted funds as shown in note 19.

-The pension reserve, relating to the present value of the Local Government Pension Scheme defined benefit liability, shows a £nil balance at 31 August 2023 (2022: deficit of £418k).
+The pension reserve, relating to the present value of the Local Government Pension Scheme defined benefit liability, shows a £nil balance at 31 August 2024 (2023: £nil).
 In accordance with accounting requirements, the academy trust's share of LGPS is carried on the Balance Sheet, with movements each year quantified by the Local Authority's actuary and reflected through the SOFA.

-Last year the carried pension deficit fell significantly, and this trend continued during 2022/23.
-The valuation report received from the Local Authority appointed actuary indicated that a pension accounting surplus existed at 31 August 2023.
+The valuation report received from the Local Authority appointed actuary indicated that a pension accounting surplus existed at 31 August 2024.
 The accounting standards state that if an employer has an accounting surplus, it should only be recognised to the extent that it is able to recover the surplus either through reduced contributions in the future, or through refunds.
 However, there are differing opinions across the whole of the public sector and the accounting profession as to the extent to which a pension surplus represents an "unconditional right" of employers and therefore the extent to which the surplus can be recognised as being of economic value, and to date the ESFA have been unable to give any guidance to academy trusts.
 The Trustees have therefore taken the view that, as a long-term employer open to new members, there is not a reasonable expectation of ever reaching a point of cessation and therefore being able to access a return of surplus.
-Accordingly the surplus has not been included and a break-even £nil position has been reflected on the Balance Sheet.
+Accordingly, the surplus has not been included and a break-even £nil position has been reflected on the Balance Sheet.
 The pension surplus is disclosed in note 2 and the actuarial assumptions and other movements in the year are disclosed in note 26.

-It is noteworthy that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
+It is noteworthy that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
 These contribution rates are reviewed every three years in consultation with the scheme's administrators, and current employer contributions due by the academy trust are fixed until 1 April 2026.